staskus/Blog/Content/notes/iOS AV.md

 Asset inspection is also an asynchronous process.
 We only get what we ask for.

-We load values by providing keys to a loading method:
+We load values by providing keys to a loading method.

 ```swift
 let url: URL = // A URL to a local or remote media resource.